Updated: Jun 28

 However, there is one good thing (and really the only good thing) that's come out of all of this.
 And that's Joss' new Twitter header!

-I've been following the development of this series and keeping track of those joining the production ever since it was first publicly announced.
+I've been following the development of this series and keeping track of those joining the production since the series was first announced.
 And while I knew that these people were working on The Nevers, it's still exciting to actually see them with the rest of the crew in Joss' photo.

 So if there's any silver lining to be found, that's basically it.
 We will of course keep you abreast of developments as they become available.